Design profile-based dynamic segments

 Define a query group

 Each group in your segment query must result in a list of contacts, which are selected by the logic defined in that group.
 Each group must therefore establish a path through various entities, each linked through relations, and which ends with the contact entity.
 A simple query group might query the contact entity alone, but a more complex one could pass through several entities.

 While you are designing your segment, you can select the Get estimated segment size link to get an estimate for the number of contacts that will be included in the segment.
-This is only an estimate, and can be somewhat different from your actual segment size.
-You must go live with the segment to view its exact size and membership.
+Usually the estimate will be exact, but sometimes the final size may vary slightly (you must go live with the segment to view its exact size and membership).

 Build a clause that finds standard field values

 Standard fields are fields where users can freely enter any value (of the appropriate data type).
 A typical example is the First Name field of the contact entity.
 Users are free to enter any text in this field, and the field is directly part of the contact entity.
 The following illustration shows how to construct a clause based on a standard field.

 - Entity name: This is the entity that the field comes from.
 This clause will return records of this type.